-The Comprehensive Plan goals, discussed above, suggest that most future development will occur around the Columbia Metropolitan Area, where development pressure is highest due to proximity to the state capital.
+The comprehensive plan, discussed above, suggest that current growth patterns indicate that a large portion of new residents will reside in unincorporated areas of Lexington County.
+The County can also expect growth around the Columbia Metropolitan Area, where development pressure is highest due to proximity to the state capital.
 These areas are already the most developed in the County.
-Figure 3.10 is a population density map from 2010, which shows that as of the 2010 Census, the most densely populated areas in the County were those around Columbia, West Columbia, Cayce, and Lexington.
+Figure 3.10 is a population density map from 2020.
+Population density is higher in the eastern portion of the County with density higher around many municipalities.
+The most densely populated areas in the County are those around Columbia, West Columbia, Cayce, and Lexington.

 The goals of the Comprehensive Plan indicate a continuation of this development pattern.
-Therefore, most future growth will likely occur within the Saluda River Basin and Congaree River Basin.
-These conclusions are further supported by the trends in recent growth evident in the issuance of building permits.
+The growth areas identified in the Future Land Use and Character map, in Figure 3.7, show the areas planned for future growth and the type of development planned for each location.
+As a result, most future growth will likely occur within the Saluda River Basin and Congaree River Basin.

 Figure 3.11 through Figure 3.14 show residential building permits issued annually from 2013-2016 as mapped by the Lexington County Planning & GIS Department.
 Newer maps and data were not available for this plan update, however, these maps are still indicative of overall development trends in the County.
-These maps show a pattern of steady development of new site-built housing around Lake Murray and north of Interstate 20, primarily within the Saluda watershed, with additional clusters of new housing development south of Red Bank and west of South Congaree in the Congaree watershed.
+The maps below show a pattern of steady development of new site-built housing around Lake Murray and north of Interstate 20, primarily within the Saluda watershed, with additional clusters of new housing development south of Red Bank and west of South Congaree in the Congaree watershed.
+Based on the data provided in the comprehensive plan, between 2017 and 2020 there have 5, 262 single family dwelling zoning permits issued - the most common zoning permits issued.
 Additionally, there has been a steady increase in manufactured housing in the southern portion of the County in the Congaree and North Fork Edisto River watersheds.
 The Saluda and Congaree watersheds will also likely experience continued development pressure due to growth driven by the state capital, Columbia.